BehavioralSignalTechnologies/ser_robustness/CONTRIBUTING.md

 # 🚀 Code Structure

-- `src/parsing`: contains the code for parsing the datasets.
+- `robuser/parsing`: contains the code for parsing the datasets.
-- `src/evaluation`: contains the code for evaluating the model predictions.
+- `robuser/evaluation`: contains the code for evaluating the model predictions.
+- `robuser/corruptions`: contains the audio corruption classes.
-- `src/noise_generation`: contains the scripts for adding noise to the datasets.
+- `robuser/dataset_corruption`: contains scripts to allow corruption of a full dataset.

 # 📦 Adding support for a new dataset